 Here are some options that your family can consider.

-Of course, paying out of pocket may not be feasible for everyone.
 As you assess assisted living community options, it is good to have a budget in mind of what you can afford.
 It is best to get a clear understanding of your parent’s finances and assets, as well as if any family members want to contribute, to create a budget.
 You may need to consider selling or renting their home for more cash.
 Like any apartment options or real estate investments, the expenses (or savings) of an assisted living community can be determined by the location and the amenities offered.
 We encourage you to tour multiple properties to understand and compare costs.

 Long Term Care Insurance:

 Long term care insurance is different than traditional health insurance.
 It is designed to cover the costs of services and support when you can no longer care for yourself, whether that is in your home, at an assisted living community, memory care community, respite care, hospice care, or in a nursing home.
 The policyholder can select from a range of care options and benefits.
 Services can include caring for the activities of daily living such as bathing, toileting, and dressing, or skilled nursing, or occupational, speech or physical therapy.
 Long term care insurance typically covers what is not covered by health insurance, Medicare, or Medicaid.